 What kinds of stories do you write?

 I wrote a book about my drinking problem called Blackout.
 Dwight Garner at the New York Times called it “simply extraordinary,” and who am I to argue with Dwight Garner?
 The book has been translated into several languages.
-I’ve also worked in journalism for two decades.
+I’ve also worked in journalism for more than two decades.
 I’ve been a movie and theater reviewer, a culture writer, a music critic, a sex blogger, a travel columnist, a personal essays editor.
 You can rummage through the archives here.

 Are you working on anything now?